themesberg/flowbite-svelte/src/routes/docs/utilities/close-button.md

 ## Props

 The component has the following props, type, and default values.
-See <A class="hover:underline" href="/docs/pages/typescript">the types page</A>
-for type information.
+See [types page](/docs/pages/typescript) for type information.

 <TableProp>
 	<TableDefaultRow {items} rowState="hover" />